rytkhs/debatematch/resources/markdown/en/privacy.md

-# DebateMatch Privacy Policy
+## DebateMatch Privacy Policy

-## Introduction
+### Introduction

-DebateMatch (the "Service") is an online debate platform operated by tkhs ("we," "us," or "our").
+DebateMatch (the "Service") is an online debate platform operated by DebateMatch ("we," "us," or "our").
 This Privacy Policy explains how we handle the personal information ("Personal Information") we collect from users ("you") through the Service.
 We respect your privacy and are committed to protecting your Personal Information.

-## 1. Information We Collect
+### 1. Information We Collect

 We collect the following types of Personal Information:

 *   **Registration Information:** Information you provide when registering for the Service (e.g., username, email address).
-*   **Profile Information:** Information you voluntarily add to your profile (e.g., self-introduction, areas of interest).
+*   **Profile Information:** Information you voluntarily add to your profile.
 *   **Usage Data:** Information automatically collected when you use the Service (e.g., IP address, browser type, operating system, access times, pages viewed, features used, debate content (text chat), AI evaluation results).
 *   **Cookies and Tracking Technologies:** We use cookies and similar technologies to provide and improve the Service.
 Cookies are small text files stored on your browser when you visit a website.
 We use cookies for user authentication and usage analysis (including Google Analytics).
 You can configure your browser settings to refuse cookies or to alert you when cookies are being sent.
 However, if you refuse cookies, some or all parts of the Service may not function properly.
 *   **Contact Information:** Information you provide when you contact us (e.g., email address, inquiry content).

-## 2. How We Use Your Information
+### 2. How We Use Your Information

 We use the Personal Information we collect for the following purposes: